mejk/SciComp/README.md

-# JupyterBook Course Template
+# JupyterBook Course Template for SciComp

+This is a repository the Scientific Computing course.

 This is a template repository that makes it drop-dead simple for anyone to create a JupyterBook course website and deploy it using GH Pages.
 No configuration is necessary, there are just three steps.

 ## Course Website

-To access the rendered version of this JupyterBook, visit https://firasm.github.io/jupyterbook_course_template.
+To access the rendered version of this JupyterBook, visit https://mejk.github.io/SciComp

-Each time there is a commit to master, the website will re-deploy.
-Currently it takes about 70s for the website to update.

 ## Usage